 Note: For STA units with firmware versions 1.5 and earlier, the start up delay is not configurable and is set to 0 secs.

 Note: Once you have configured all parameters, download to the unit by selecting "Download" in the Transfer dropdown menu located in the Status Bar.
-Or, click the s button in the Menu Bar.
+Or, click the button .

 Input Scaling